apache/cloudstack-documentation/source/adminguide/service_offerings.rst

          Installation in the Installation Guide.

    -  **Planner Mode**: Used when ImplicitDedicationPlanner is selected in the previous field.
-The planner mode determines how VMs will be deployed on private infrastructure that is dedicated to a single domain or account.
+The planner mode determines how instances will be deployed on private infrastructure that is dedicated to a single domain or account.